cristianfalcone/ajo/readme.md

 ### `set:`

 The `set:` prefix in Ajo allows you to directly set properties on DOM elements from within your JSX.
 This is distinct from simply setting attributes, as it interacts with the properties of the DOM elements, much like how you would in plain JavaScript.
+Ideal for situations where setting a DOM property is more appropriate or efficient than setting an HTML attribute.

 #### Purpose:

-- **Direct DOM Property Manipulation:** The `set:` prefix is used for directly setting properties on DOM elements.
+- The `set:` prefix is used for directly setting properties on DOM elements.
 This is crucial for cases where you need to interact with the DOM API, or when a property does not have a direct attribute equivalent.

 #### Usage:

-- **Versatile Property Assignment:** Use `set:` to assign various types of properties to DOM elements, including but not limited to event handlers.
-It can be used for properties like `textContent`, `scrollTop`, custom data properties, and more.
+- Use `set:` to assign various types of properties to DOM elements, including but not limited to event handlers.
+It can be used for properties like `textContent`, `scrollTop`, custom properties, and more.
-- **JavaScript-centric DOM Interaction:** Ideal for situations where setting a DOM property is more appropriate or efficient than setting an HTML attribute.

 #### Examples: